Share

-What is an Exit Load?
+What is Exit Load?

 Mutual fund schemes are investment options that pool investments from various individuals and institutional investors with the same investment objective.
 Managing a mutual fund is not a one man job.
 The fund manager and his team of financial experts constantly monitor and manage the fund to generate high returns.
 This service comes with a fee.
 Investors are charged exit fees on exiting or redeeming the units of a fund before the lock in period.